hnustxxq/TSG2L/README.md

 This repository contains the official implementation for the paper [Robust multivariate time series representation learning from global to local perspective]().

 ## Requirements
-The recommended requirements for TSG2L are specified as follows:
+The recommended requirements for TSLiner are specified as follows:

 - Python 3.7
 - torch==1.12.0